biomadeira/dockerfiles/README.md

-## Docker Tools and Workflows at the Barton Group
+## Docker Tools and Workflows

-This repository contains a collection of Dockerfiles provided by the Barton Group.
-It will also provide Common Workflow Language (CWL) Tool/Workflow specifications for some of the group's software.
+This repository contains a collection of Dockerfiles.
+It will also provide Common Workflow Language (CWL) Tool/Workflow specifications.